AppleDash/burpyhooves/README.md

 BuhIRC
 ================

-##### Every other Python IRC bot framework I've found has been slow, badly-written, hard to use, or othwewise unsuitable for my needs.
+##### Every other Python IRC bot framework I've found has been slow, badly-written, hard to use, or otherwise unsuitable for my needs.
 BuhIRC aims to solve that.

 BuhIRC runs on Python 3, and has the following dependancies, obtainable through pip: